The Facebook Algorithm

 So, you want to know what the Facebook algorithm looks like?
 What is this magical thing and how can you make it work better for you?

 Facebook’s number one priority is to have every one of their users see the posts that are the most relevant to them.
 Facebook captures how people use Facebook and alters their feeds accordingly.

-Those people who show an interest with your posts will continue to see your posts so long as they continue to show and interest.
-If however they lose interest then, yep you guessed it, they will stop seeing your posts.
+Those people who show interest with your posts will continue to see your posts so long as they continue to show and interest.
+If however, they lose interest then, yep you guessed it, they will stop seeing your posts.